AdamKorp/Wazuh-Mikrotik-Integration/README.md

 `sudo bash /usr/share/wazuh-indexer/plugins/opensearch-security/tools/wazuh-passwords-tool.sh -u admin -p <YOUR_PASSWORD>`

+⚠️ If you put a space before a command, it prevents that command from being saved in the shell's history.
+This is good security practice so that your plaintext password won't be visible in the history ⚠️

 2. Restart Dependent Services

 Apply the changes by restarting Filebeat and the Wazuh Dashboard: